Welcome to today's edition of the Rush 24-7 podcast.

 Now we'll go to domestic analysis of all this.

-Gotta take a quick time out, but we'll be back before you know it.
+Got to take a quick timeout, but we'll be back before you know it.

-And I'm gonna get some phone calls in here in the first hour.
+And I'm going to get some phone calls in here in the first hour.

 Can somebody tell me where radical capitalism is practiced?

-As Father John Morris uh described it, a radical capitalism that leaves aside the it ain't us.
+As Father John Morris described it, a radical capitalism that leaves inside the payment.

-How many trillions of dollars have been transferred from the working to the producer to the producers to the poor in this country just since 1964?
+How many trillions of dollars have been transferred from the working to the producers, the producers to the poor in this country just since 1964?

-It's a shocking, it's like $10 trillion that we've spent, folks.
+It's like $10 trillion that we've spent, folks.

-Anyway, Juan Williams not happy with the Vatican version of things.
+Anyway, Juan Williams is not happy with the Vatican version of things.

 He was on special report last night, the All-Star panel.

-And Chris Wallace said, "Won, you think that in a sense that these were two world leaders each trying to accentuate the positive to their home base?"
-This is a tale of polarized American politics being superimposed on a meeting between the Pope and the President.
+And Chris Wallace said, Juan, you think that in a sense that these were two world leaders each trying to accentuate the positive to their home base?

 What we have is a situation where then the Vatican puts out a statement that was probably written before the meeting, Chris, that was influenced by the American bishops who wanted a statement that would touch on these controversial issues and help them here at home.